sechick/icu-covid-sim/README-AppB.md

   <img src="icu-additional-params.png" width="300" title="hover text">
 </p>

-FIX ANDRES PLEASE REVIEW AND FIX THIS!
-SWITCH ORDER OF PERIOD LENGTH AND NUM PERIODS?
-PLEASE USE FEEDBACK FROM REFEREES TO UPDATE.
+### Period length in simulation days

+The period length is the number of days simulated to compute the standard deviation of the performance measures.
+The theoretical means are long-run averages of the performance (steady-state) and the error bars around them represent the standard deviation for finite periods with the specified length.

 ### Number of periods

-Number of periods says how many time periods are simulated to compute the standard deviation of the process statistics mentioned above (percent utilization, rate of ICU patients which can be treated).
+Number of periods says how many time periods are simulated to compute the standard deviation of the process statistics mentioned above.

-### Period length in simulation days

-The period length is the number of days for which statistics for percent utilization are computed with simulations.
-For example, 14 days means that the average utilization, or average number of ICU patients treated, is computed over a 14 day window, for purposes of displaying variability above and below the theoretical percent utlization or number of patients treated.

-### Number of values of numbers of beds to evaluate
+### Number of values of numbers of "beds" to evaluate

-FIX:
+The plots evaluate the performance for a range of bed capacity setups.
+This input specifies how many setups to evaluate within the range specified by the user.
+This setting is used for COVID and non-COVID.

-### Number of values of COVID-19 arrival rates to evaluate
+### Number of values of "COVID-19 arrival rate" to evaluate

-FIX

-## Inputs to describe the model: Advanced case

-For this example, we show how to allow for multiple streams of non-COVID ICU patients who may consume non-COVID ICU bed capacity.
-For example, if there are multiple specialisms with continued potential demand and which have different LOS distributions.

-FIX ANDRES PLEASE GIVE AN EXAMPLE OF SPECIFYING TWO STREAMS.
+The plots for COVID-19 patients evaluate the performance for a range of arrival rates.
+This input specifies how many values to evaluate within the range specified by the user.

 ## References: